Enziferum/robot2D/README.md

 \
 Robot2D - C++ 2D Engine.
 Graphics Api is OpenGL 3.3/4.5.
 \
-In current version 0.4 support platforms are: Windows / MacOS / Linux.
+In current version 0.7(W.I.P) support platforms are: Windows / MacOS / Linux?.
+\
+Primary focus is fully work with project as `Engine` in editor way only.
+It's means Engine will be private as core of editor.
+\
+Next planning version is 0.8.
+See `Project 0.8` to check actual tasks.

 \
 Project's idea - learning, have fun and sometimes make games on it :)